Translation Context for MyProject

 - Your project's

-- Includes the context in every translation request to the AI model
+- Includes the combined context in every translation request to the AI model

 Output with Context